rethinkdb/rethinkdb-rs/api/ruby/manipulating-tables/index_create.md

 __Example:__ A multi index can be created by passing an optional multi argument.
-Multi indexes functions should return arrays and allow you to query based on whether a value is present in the returned array.
+Multi index functions should return arrays and allow you to query based on whether a value is present in the returned array.
 The example would allow us to get heroes who possess a specific ability (the field 'abilities' is an array).